print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

   * Associated the stochastic discount factors with VAR factors and nominal bond prices, estimated the market price of risk parameters by minimising the sum of squared error.

    Procedure for forecasts: Generated factors (1)-(8) using Vector Autoregression formula.
 From the generated paths and noises, derived stochastic discount factors.

+   Detailed R codes for parameter estimation can be found in the economic tutorial/economic.

   (b) Large values of percentage change can appear if the original forecasts are near-zero, or if the Gaussian noise is large, though with low probabilities.
 This happens especially for interest rates in the first few periods due to historical-low rates in 2021.